lanl/SeisLearn/README.md

     - Check job run history `scontrol show job <jobid>`
     - Check GPU utilization `srun --jobid=<jobid> nvidia-smi -l 1`
 - Check storage size in active directory: `du -sh`.
 When storage is full, jobs fail silently without coherent error logs.

+### Clean up
+When distributed GPU is used, mlflow creates duplicated experiments for each additional  GPU.
+No metrics/params are logged in this experiment, and it clutters the experiment and output directories.
+I include the details in a clean up [file](./seisnet/pipelines/cleanup.py).
+For experiments that fail, I also include their details in the clean file.
+Run the clean up file with `poetry run python seisnet/pipelines/cleanup.py` to delete the experiments and their associated artifacts.

+> [!Tip]
+> If you dislike _poetry_, after installing the virtual env, you can activate it with `source .venv/bin/activate` and run
+> python scripts directly with `python <script_name>.py` in terminal.

 <br><br><br>